 Women's Tennis to Welcome Trio for NCAA Regional This Weekend

-Teryn Ashley-Fitch is in her eight season with the University of Michigan women's tennis program and was promoted to associate head coach following the 2009-10 season.
+Teryn Ashley-Fitch is in her eighth season with the University of Michigan women's tennis program and was promoted to associate head coach following the 2009-10 season.
 Ashley-Fitch arrived in Ann Arbor after a successful professional playing career on the WTA Tour.

 In her seven years on the U-M coaching staff, Ashley-Fitch helped the Wolverines to an overall record of 146-45 (66-6 Big Ten Conference) and four consecutive Big Ten championships (2010, '11, '12, '13).
 Michigan has qualified for the NCAA Tournament in all seven seasons Ashley-Fitch has been here, advancing to the Sweet 16 in 2010, 2011, 2012 and 2013.
 Denise Muresan (2010 and 2011 singles; 2011 doubles), Brooke Bolender (2011 and 2013 doubles) and Emina Bektas (2012 singles; 2013 doubles) have earned All-America honors under Ashley-Fitch.

 Ashley-Fitch was honored as the 2010 ITA Midwest Region Assistant Coach of the Year as the Wolverines advanced to the NCAA Sweet 16.
 She earned the honor again in 2013 after U-M went 23-6 and won its fourth straight Big Ten title.
 Michigan's final ITA national ranking has jumped from No. 28 to No. 8 since Ashley-Fitch arrived on campus.